barrysmyth/tors_recsys_analysis/README.md

 Notice that the notebooks are numerically labeled to indicate the esxecution order.
 In addition, any files produced by a notebook (e.g. dataset, graph etc) are labelled with the notebooks numerical code.

 ### data/
 The data directory contains various different folders for different types of data used in this study.
 Most of these folders are empty but will be populated by the code provided; certain key files are provided, where feasible, to aid reproducibility, as discussed below.
 Due to the size of this folder it is not possible to host it directly on GitHub.
-Instead a zip file of this folder is available on Zenodo.
-Here is a brief summary of the folders within data/ and their uses:
+Instead a zip file of this folder is available on [Zenodo](https://zenodo.org/records/15517731) (DOI: 10.5281/zenodo.15517731).
+Here is a brief summary of the folders within this folder/dataset and their uses:

 * `data/raw` - as data collection proceeds this directory will be used to hold the raw data collected from SS.
 Note that it includes seed dataset _1000_recsys_paper_ids_52550.feather_ which is the orihginal ids of a seed set of RS related papers collected using _notebooks/1000_build_recsys_paper_ids_dataset.ipynb_.
 * `data/orig` - this contains a set of data files containing the actual paper ids used in the original study.